-From aspirational claims to scope 4: Time to tidy up telco net-zero enablement claims
+From aspirational claims to scope 4

 Telcos have begun to focus on how they can help their customers avoid emissions (scope 4).
 When reporting these emissions, they must be careful not to ignore rebound effects and or overestimate their contributions to reductions.
 Telcos should collectively work towards more standardised and evidenced-based reporting.